AmarNathH/ODrive/docs/notes.md

 Channel 12 (M1_IC_Pin) is configured as a regular channel with rank 1 and sampling time of 3 Cycles.

 Channel 11 (M0_IC_Pin) is configured as an injected channel with rank 1, with number of injected conversions set to 1 (Single Mode).
 This channel also has the sampling time of 3 Cycles.
-This channel is triggered by the trigger from the TIM1 timer.
+This injection channel is triggered by the trigger from the TIM1 timer.